Updated: Apr 12

 What possibilities for support or challenge can we provide?

-I can see that our sensitivity to Nellie’s attempts and struggles to move will be important moving forward so that she is supported and feels successful.
+I can see our sensitivity to Nellie’s attempts and struggles to move will be important moving forward so she is supported and feels successful.
 Tuning into what motivates her is going to be critical to knowing when to step back and allow the struggle and when to intercede and support more directly.
 Time of the day, sleep, nutrition and mood will all weigh in on this on any given day.